 Jacquelyn is a member of the Association of Women Art Dealers and a Fellow of the Royal Society of Arts.

-Joseph Robson // Co Founder and Owner of AVR London
+Joseph Robson // Founder

 Joseph Robson studied architecture at the University of Bath before working at the Centre for Advanced Studies in Architecture (CASA) researching 3D modelling, virtual reality and historical reconstruction.
 His MPhil thesis ‘Computer Investigations into Renaissance Art and Architecture’ was published in 1996 and he is currently writing his doctoral thesis on the use of illustration within architecture.
 Joseph moved to London in 1998 to become Head of Computer Generated Images at Nicholas Grimshaw & Partners, where he worked on projects including the Eden Centre, St Botolph’s House and Bath Spa.
 He established AVR London in 2006 and has since worked with some of the world’s most celebrated architects.

 Joseph has had work exhibited at the RIBA, Royal Academy, Somerset House and the Sorbonne.
 Alongside running AVR London he is currently a Visiting Research Fellow at the University of Bath and lecturer on The Cities Programme at the London School of Economics, he is also a Fellow of the Society of Architectural Illustration where he has held the position of President since 2011.
 AVR London acquired the Anise warehouse in 2011 and Joseph’s input in artwork selection is key to the gallery’s ethos.